valr300/OSPaypalIpn/README.md

          $enable_sandbox = false;
          $my_email_addresses = array("{mypaypalemail@example.com}", "{mysecondemail@example.com}");

- Remember that when ever you want to test you need these 2 configure as Test or Live.
+ Remember that when ever you want to test you need to set these 2  as Test or Live.
 If you only Enable test in one, it wont work.

-# Step 8:

- These is no step 8.
-You're done !.